consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/line_marker_provider.md

 ```

 ## 8.3.
 Register the Line Marker Provider
-The `SimpleLineMarkerProvider` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.codeInsight.lineMarkerProvider` extension point.
+The `SimpleLineMarkerProvider` implementation is registered with the Consulo in the plugin configuration file using the `com.intellij.codeInsight.lineMarkerProvider` extension point.

 ```xml
   <extensions defaultExtensionNs="com.intellij">